Transformed Primal-Dual Methods For Nonlinear Saddle Point Systems: Introduction

 \item Instead of solving a subproblem at each iteration accurately, we can relax to general linear inexact solvers $\IV^{-1}$ and $\IQ^{-1}$.
 We also derive convergence analysis with nonlinear inexact inner solvers for sub-problem~\eqref{eq:intro subproblem}.
 Compared with existing works, our framework using the strong Lyapunov property provides flexibility and much clear analysis to choose inexact inner solvers. \end{itemize}

 The rest of paper is organized as follows.
-In section 2 we describe problem settings and review Lyapunov analysis used as tools for convergence analysis.
-Our motivation to use change of variable to recover strong convexity in dual variable is highlighted with discussion on the linear case.
-In section 3, the transformed primal-dual flow on the continuous level is developed and convergence analysis is given.
-Variants of discrete schemes as transformed primal-dual iterations are discussed in section 4 and we further generalize our framework to inexact solvers and non-strongly convex cases.
-A symmetrc TPD flow for non-strongly convex $f$ and $h$ is proposed and analyzed in section 5.
-In section 6, we showed our algorithm can be adapted to augmented Lagrangian to solve convex optimization problems with affine equality constraints.
+In Section 2 we describe problem settings and review Lyapunov analysis used as tools for convergence analysis.
+Our motivation to use change of variable to recover strong convexity in dual variable is also highlighted in this section.
+In Section 3, the transformed primal-dual flow on the continuous level is developed and convergence analysis is given.
+Variants of discrete schemes as transformed primal-dual iterations are discussed in Section 4 and we further generalize our framework to inexact solvers.
+A symmetric transformed primal-dual flow for non-strongly convex $f$ and $g$ is proposed and analyzed in Section 5.
+In Section 6, we showed our algorithms can be adapted to augmented Lagrangian to solve constrained optimization problems.